Top front-end and back-end javascript frameworks

 • Error messages have no description

-• There are certain issues in call back
+• There are certain issues with callback.

 3. NestJS

 Nest (NestJS) is a framework for building efficient and scalable server-side backend applications using Node.Js.
-Internally, it actually makes use of JavaScript Back-end frameworks like Express (which is default, and optionally Fastify can be configured to use as well!
+Internally, it actually makes use of JavaScript Back-end frameworks like Express (which is the default, and optionally Fastify can be configured to use as well!

 NestJS - Pros and Cons - Top Front-End JS Framework